Uterine fibroids: Symptoms, diagnosis, and prevention

 How can I prevent uterine fibroids?

 Because the exact cause of uterine fibroids remains unknown, healthy lifestyle choices remain the best preventative care.
-Some evidence links exercise to a lowered risk of developing uterine fibroids, possibly because exercise helps to stabilize insulin levels and sex hormones.
+Some evidence links exercise to a lowered risk of developing uterine fibroids, possibly because exercise helps to stabilize insulin and sex hormone levels.

 Scheduling routine pelvic exams and checkups with your primary care physician or gynecologist can help you detect early fibroids and determine the best treatment method.